RasaHQ/rasa/docs/index.rst

     Rasa is a framework for building conversational software:
     Messenger/Slack bots, Alexa skills, etc. We'll abbreviate this as a 'bot' in this documentation.
+You can

-You can either write your code in python or use Rasa Core as a webservice (see :ref:`section_http`).
+    - write your bots logic in python code (recommended),
+    - or use Rasa Core as a webservice (experimental, see :ref:`section_http`).

 *what's cool about it?*